WAW’s Board of Directors

 - Average Meeting Attendance: 6

-- Fundraising for WAW’s expanded programming and growing impact;
+- Fundraising for WAW’s programming and growing impact.

-- Strengthening WAW’s institutional structure and diversifying WAW’s donor base to secure the organization’s sustainability as it continues to realign programming and expand into new services.
+- Strengthening WAW’s institutional structure and diversifying WAW’s funding base to secure the organization’s sustainability as it continues to realign programming and expand into new services.

 WAW’s Board has an audit committee led by the Treasurer, which reviews the organization’s annual independent audit and federal 990 tax return and state filings.
 The Board regularly reviews financial statements, and updates its by-laws, conflict of interest, non-discrimination, and whistleblower policies to ensure that they are up-to-date and actively employed.

 It is clearly committed and actively engaged with the event committee, and establishes other committees, such as strategic planning or executive search, on an as-needed basis.
 It provides valuable advice and contacts for program partners and for fundraising efforts to the Executive Director, senior management, and the development team.